nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   that an index error is produced instead.
 Be aware however that your code might depend on this quirky behavior so a review process is required on your part before you can use `-d:nimStrictDelete`.
-To make this review easier, use the `-d:nimAuditDelete` switch, it pretends that `system.delete` is deprecated so that it is easier to see where it was used in your code.
+To make this review easier, use the `-d:nimAuditDelete` switch, which pretends that `system.delete` is deprecated so that it is easier to see where it was used in your code.
   `-d:nimStrictDelete` will become the default in upcoming versions.
 - `cuchar` is now deprecated as it aliased `char` where arguably it should have aliased `uint8`.